-"Kay Stephen on violin and viola was especially outstanding technically."
+"Kay Stephen on violin and viola was especially outstanding technically."- Strings Attached

 "Kay Stephen was a star turn with her quite wonderful contribution."